Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

 In NRHDG, we consider an objective function with a receding horizon as follows:

 which models the zero-sum nature of the game.
-If there exists a pair of strategies $(u^0,v^0)$ such that
+If there exists a pair of strategies $(\bm{u}^0,\bm{v}^0)$ such that

-holds for any strategies $u$ and $v$, $(u^0,v^0)$ is called a saddle-point solution.
-The saddle-point solution $(u^0, v^0)$ ensures that both players adopt optimal strategies, balancing minimization by player $U$ and maximization by player $V$.
-In particular, the player $U$ can achieve a lower value of the objective function if $V$ chooses a different strategy from $v^0$.
-Therefore, $U$ can use the initial value of a saddle-point solution $u^0$ for the DGP as the actual input to the system regardless of the control input of $V$, which also defines a state feedback control law for $U$.
-This property makes NRHDG suitable for dynamic problems in competitive scenarios such as drone racing.
-Although the necessary conditions for a saddle-point solution of a DGP are identical to the stationary conditions for an OCP,\cite{dg0} numerical solution methods for NMPC are not necessarily applicable to NRHDG if they are tailored for minimization, for instance, involving line searches.
-However, there are some methods that are applicable to both NMPC and NRHDG.\cite{race3,dg1,Nagata2023}
+holds for all admissible strategies $\bm{u}$ and $\bm{v}$, $(\bm{u}^0,\bm{v}^0)$ is called a saddle-point solution.
+The saddle-point solution $(\bm{u}^0, \bm{v}^0)$ ensures that both players adopt optimal strategies, balancing minimization by player $U$ and maximization by player $V$.
+In particular, player $U$ can achieve a lower value of the objective function if $V$ chooses a different strategy from $\bm{v}^0$.
+Therefore, $U$ can use the initial value of a saddle-point solution $\bm{u}^0$ for the DGP as the actual input to the system regardless of the control input of $V$, which also defines a state feedback control law for $U$.
+This saddle-point property makes NRHDG suitable for dynamic problems in competitive scenarios such as drone racing.
+Although the necessary conditions for a saddle-point solution in differential games are analogous to the stationary conditions for an OCP\cite{dg0}, numerical solution methods for NMPC are not necessarily applicable to NRHDG if they are tailored to minimization, such as descent methods that rely on line searches.
+However, there are some methods that are applicable to both NMPC and NRHDG\cite{race3,dg1,Nagata2023}.